epadam/Production-Time-Series-Prediction-System/README.md

 6. Deploy the model and monitor it (Seldon Core(outlier detection, explainer), Prometheus, on kubernetes)

+you can also check the statistics of the model by deploying prometheus and grafana

 7. Retrain the model when new data is available or concept drift happened (Kubeflow Pipeline, here we use the other half data)

 8. When updating the code of retraining pipeline or detecting concept drift, trigger github actions to test the retraining pipeline, followed by CD to the test environment and finally deploy it in production